Figuring out how to get an ISBN number for a self-published book may sound scary, but it’s actually more simple than many authors think!

 Yes, your self-published book should have an ISBN if you plan to sell your printed book in bookstores and libraries.

-If you plan to sell your printed book through Amazon or online retailers and book aggregators, you will need an ISBN.
+If you plan to sell your printed book through Amazon self-publishing or online retailers and book aggregators, you will need an ISBN.
 For print books published through KDP, the ISBN can be provided free through Amazon.

 There are limitations to this.
 For eBooks, ISBN is not needed, except for certain exceptions, like if you publish through digital online distributors/aggregators.